-My masks express alarm at the current administration’s reckless attack on protections that include land, water, air, and all living things.
+My assemblage masks express alarm at the current administration’s reckless attack on protections that include land, water, air, and all living things.
 My fanciful visages invite the observer in to make them pause and appreciate both the grandeur and fragility of nature and the need for our vigilant protection.
+“Medusa” is one of my Warrior Masks inspired by the Suffrage Movement.

 The first masks were created with recycled cardboard shoe inserts and packaging.
 I continue to haunt junk stores for rattan baskets and other cast-offs that bring their histories.
 The reuse of the toys, feathers, corks, chopsticks, buttons, beads, and housewares has the bonus of reducing my carbon footprint.
 When evacuated from our home for nine days during the 2017 wildfires in Somoma County, I impulsively created on-site art on the first clear day on a walk along the Bay in San Rafael.
 These pieces were my first response to the fires—a photo journal that I recorded with my iPhone.
 There was enormous freedom in embracing ephemeral images while my physical art and possessions could be ash.
 My studio work taps into this spontaneity while becoming more complex in structure and intention.
-The masks are a natural continuum of “Stick Stories” where I show a concern for nature whereas, now I broadcast its vulnerability.
+The masks are a natural continuum of “Stick Stories” where I show a concern for nature; now, I broadcast its vulnerability.

 The ladders, sticks, and wall assemblages are created mainly from the detritus that I search for in my natural environment.
 I commonly use driftwood to visually and literally weave my constructions together.
 The bleached branches and fist-shaped knots are so intrinsically beautiful, it seems disrespectful to add marks or color, but I have to do it.
 Although each of the works is individual, they share a common language of birds, fish, ocean, land, and sky.